By Kevin Barrett, Veterans Today Editor, for Press TV

 Phony US-sponsored “democracy revolutions” have overthrown dozens of governments around the world.
 Isn’t it time, as Malcolm X said in a different context, for “the chickens to come home to roost” – by way of a real democracy revolution in America?

-Posted by Kevin Barrett on April 20, 2014, With 3589 Reads Filed under Of Interest.
+Posted by Kevin Barrett on April 20, 2014, With 3634 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.